-Pre-order all four 2021 titles at once for a discounted price + receive a limited edition set of four hand-letter-pressed postcards featuring essential words drawn from each book.
+Order all four 2021 titles at once and receive a limited edition set of four hand-letter-pressed postcards (while they last!) featuring essential words drawn from each book.
 Diverse and daring in form, content and perspective, the books of the 2021 Cohort are in conversation with one another and with readers…with you.
 On its own, each book is an essential and urgent offering.
 As a collection, they chart a vast terrain of unbounded imagination, grief, joy and possibility.

 Math of Saint Felix, by Diane Exavier

 This book attempts to do the math of a woman, a family, two countries, a diaspora.
 Here interdisciplinary writer Diane Exavier continues the work of generations with the voice of a weary prophet.
 The Math of Saint Felix is elegy, ledger and legacy.

 Banana [ ] / we pilot the blood, by Paul Hlava Ceballos & Quenton Baker with Christina Sharpe & Torkwase Dyson

 Paul Hlava Ceballos assembles a bloody portrait of multinational exploitation in “Banana [Republic],” and in “we pilot the blood,” Quenton Baker surfaces the afterlife of slavery.
 Two poets’ accounts of Empire published tête-bêche, between them a contemplative interval conducted by writer and scholar Christina Sharpe in dialogue with artist Torkwase Dyson’s Hypershapes.